-Choose us if you are interested in a new traditional, modern, contemporary, large or small summer building for your home,.
+Choose us if you are interested in a new traditional, modern, contemporary, large or small summer building designed for your home.
 Whether it’s for sitting out in the garden on a sunny day or for using it as a recreation area, hobby room or somewhere to store your leisure equipment and gardening supplies.
 You can even find a corner summerhouse, if you have an unused corner in your garden, in the large range on offer on our 1st Choice Leisure Buildings web site.

 Summer houses delivered and installed is one of the things you should be looking for and, to save you time and money, we will install free of charge.
 These buildings are ideally suited to any size of back garden.
 They can be used for leisure or professional use to suit the needs of you all our buildings.
 From insulated sunrooms to wooden summerhouses and can be fully bespoke.
 Why settle for anything less?
 We always strive to ensure we are your 1st Choice for your garden buildings.

 Can I view the Summer Buildings Before I Buy?

 The internet is a wonderful tool for seeing what is available.
 It can be very easy to purchase a summer house for your garden online sitting at home.
 With just a few clicks you can have made a decision, paid for a new building and before you know it your new garden building will on its way!
 However, moving in haste may make you repent at leisure!